harshdwivediiiii/pathfinder-ai/README.md

-<h1>Pathmentor Ai 🧠💼</h1>
+<h1>PathFinder AI 🧠💼</h1>

 <p><strong>Your AI-Powered Career Coach & Resume Builder</strong></p>

-<p>Pathmentor Ai is an intelligent web application that helps you craft professional resumes, write tailored cover letters, and prepare for interviews — all powered by AI.
+<p>PathFinder Ai is an intelligent web application that helps you craft professional resumes, write tailored cover letters, and prepare for interviews — all powered by AI.
 Whether you're launching your career or making your next big move, Pathmentor is your personalized guide.</p>

 <hr />